luke777/marketdesign/README.md

 # Market Design

-This project is a python implementation the market mechanism described in the paper ["Shapley value based pricing for auctions and exchanges" (Lindsay 2018)](https://doi.org/10.1016/j.geb.2017.10.020).
+This project is a python implementation of the market mechanism described in the paper ["Shapley value based pricing for auctions and exchanges" (Lindsay 2018)](https://doi.org/10.1016/j.geb.2017.10.020).